krakrukra/LocalTrack/README.md

 "make" will compile source code and create several files, among them
 is firmware.bin which contains firmware to flash. "make upload" will
 flash this file via St-Link V2 programmer.
 Make sure to connect the
-programmer to the board properly, before you plug it in and run the
+programmer to the board properly, before you plug it into PC and run the
 command. "make dfu" will create a DFU firmware image from firmware.bin
 which can be used later by DFU flashing software. "make clean" will
 delete all the compiled or temporary files created by previous commands.